 By consolidating mass tort cases for preliminary pre-trial matters, and then trying the cases individually, our court system seeks to balance the interests of injured parties who have a right to have their claims individually addressed against the need for cost-efficient and timely proceedings.
 In doing so, lawyers and judges handling mass tort cases borrow some concepts from class action cases, while retaining each injured party’s individual case.
-Our Florida mass tort law firm outlines some important distinctions between class action claims and mass tort actions.
+Our mass tort litigation law firm outlines some important distinctions between class action claims and mass tort actions.

 - In class actions, one representative lawsuit is filed by one or more plaintiffs on behalf of many other claimants who are in the same or similar situations.

 - There is one trial on behalf of “the class,” and when a settlement or verdict is reached, all the members of the class share in the proceeds, often on an equal basis.

 In order to obtain class certification, it is important to show that all of the class members have been harmed in the same fashion.
 This is why class action lawsuits generally are inappropriate for plaintiffs who have suffered personal injuries.
 Class actions are often used to recover financial losses under consumer fraud laws.